microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

   smbpwd: smbpwd
 ```

 The `localpath` determines the root data dir for NFS on the storage server.
-The `smbuser` and `smbpwd` determines the username and password when you access the storage in File Explorer on Windows.
+The `smbuser` and `smbpwd` determine the username and password when you access the storage in File Explorer on Windows.

 Follow these commands to start the storage manager: